GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 ## Next flashes
-If there system boots fine and there are NO artifacts on the screen:
+If the system boots fine and there are NO artifacts on the screen:
-* install NVIDIA driver compatible with the GPU, like 390/391.xx
+* install compatible NVIDIA driver, like 390/391.xx
 * run any *short* benchmark
 * start the utility again, select "Activate more blocks and reboot"